manticoresoftware/manticoresearch/manual/Emptying_an_index.md

 <!-- end -->

-One of the possible uses of this command is before [attaching an index](Adding_data_from_external_storages/Adding_data_from_indexes/Attaching_a_plain_index_to_RT_index.md).
+One of the possible uses of this command is before [attaching a table](Adding_data_from_external_storages/Adding_data_from_indexes/Attaching_a_plain_index_to_RT_index.md).

 <!-- example truncate with RECONFIGURE -->

-When `RECONFIGURE` option is used new tokenization, morphology, and other text processing settings specified in the config take effect after the index gets cleared.
-In case the [schema declaration](Creating_an_index/Data_types.md) in config is different from the index schema the new schema from config got applied after index get cleared.
+When `RECONFIGURE` option is used new tokenization, morphology, and other text processing settings specified in the config take effect after the table gets cleared.
+In case the [schema declaration](Creating_an_index/Data_types.md) in config is different from the table schema the new schema from config got applied after table get cleared.

-With this option clearing and reconfiguring an index becomes one atomic operation.
+With this option clearing and reconfiguring a table becomes one atomic operation.

 <!-- intro -->
 ##### SQL: